mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - New plot interactions: Double click a legend to hide it, double click a curve to open it in the plot config dialog.
 - It is now possible to overplot bin data from the matrix workspace view.
 - Improved the performance of the table workspace display for large datasets
+- A new facility named "NONE" is the default facility now

 Bugfixes
 --------